Saltwater Fly Fishing for Beginners(SWFF)

 - Waterproof pocket/protection for a mobile phone

-Depending on certain situations you may prefer the luxury of a tippet bar, floatant, sinkant, etc but they are not necessary for your first soirees into SWFF.
+Depending on certain situations you may prefer the luxury of a tippet bar, floatant, sinkant, etc but they are not necessary to start saltwater fly fishing for beginners

 It’s advantageous to also have an intermediate and/or a sink tip line on hand.
 Just match the line to the rod rating.
 There will be times when the wind is against you and an intermediate line is great in these conditions.
 A sinking or a sink tip line gets the fly down quicker/ deeper to the fish.
 Therefore a couple of spare spools loaded with each line type offer an easy option to facilitate a rapid change over.